-A successful student of history will be someone who is keen to expand his/her knowledge of the past, has an enquiring mind and who should also be ready to work hard, as well as being able to express themselves effectively using the written word.
+A successful pupil of history will be someone who is keen to expand their knowledge of the past, has an enquiring mind and who should also be ready to work hard, as well as being able to express themselves effectively using the written word.

 Pupils with a curiosity about and an interest in the modern world, those who want to explore history further and who like thinking for themselves will enjoy this course.
-If you are considering history at A level, it is a huge advantage to have taken the subject at GCSE.
+If you are considering History A level, it is a huge advantage to have taken the subject at GCSE.